neotoma/sync-server/README.md

 - `SYNC_SERVER_HTTP_PORT`: Port through which to run the app with HTTP (e.g. `1235`; required to run app)
 - `SYNC_SERVER_SESSION_SECRET`: Secret, non-obvious string used to prevent session tampering (e.g. `oc]7kwM)R*UX3&` but *generate your own*; required to run app)
 - `SYNC_SERVER_DEPLOY_HOST_USERNAME`: User name with which to SSH into remote deployment server (e.g. `root`; required to deploy app)
-- `SYNC_SERVER_WEB_HOST`: Host address for the web client intended to communicate with the app exclusively via cross-origin HTTP requests; used to set HTTP access control (CORS) (e.g. `http://example.com:9019`; optional)
+- `SYNC_SERVER_WEB_HOST`: Host address for the web client intended to communicate with the app exclusively via cross-origin HTTP requests; used to set HTTP access control (CORS) (e.g. `http://example.com:9019`; required)
 - `SYNC_SERVER_DEPLOY_CERTS_DIR`: Local system path to a directory with the SSL certificate files `key`, `crt` and `ca` needed by the app to serve HTTPs requests *remotely on the deployment server* (e.g. `/var/www/sync-server/.cert-deploy`; required to deploy app).
 This directory will be copied to `.cert` within the base directory of the app on the deployment server so the environment variable `SYNC_SERVER_CERTS_DIR` must be set to `.cert` in the deployment environment unless this directory is later moved.
 - `SYNC_SERVER_DEPLOY_HOST`: Host address for the remote deployment server (e.g. `example.com`; required to deploy app)
 - `SYNC_SERVER_DEPLOY_HOST_DIR`: Remote system path to app directory on deployment server (e.g. `/var/www/sync-server`; required to deploy app)